s3yato/cppnew-/README.md

 ### Modern

-CMake, testing and a clean project structure from the beginning.
+Use modern C++, CMake and testing from the beginning.

 ### Lightweight

 No large framework.
-No configuration required.
+No complicated configuration.

 ### Extensible